 Second, the alleged parallels disappear once the specifics of each myth are examined.
 A dying and rising Jesus is not a meaningful parallel with crops coming to life in the spring dying off again in the winter.
 As Mary Jo Sharp notes, "The suggested 'parallels'-such as themes of virgin birth, sacrificial death, and resurrection-are not paralleled in the content of the texts.
 There is no sound evidence of overlap within the details of these two types of texts.
-The biblical account of Jesus cannot be grouped into the genre of mythological literature based on either story details or structure."

-Lastly, if any borrowing was going on, it was the pagan mystery religions copying from Christianity.
-Gregory Boyd and Paul Eddy observe, "With the exception of Osiris, all the written accounts of these myths date after the birth of Christianity."
-If anything, mystery religions were copying from and being influenced by Christianity in the first two centuries because they had to compete to gain new converts and survive.
+The biblical account of Jesus cannot be grouped into the genre of mythological literature based on either story details or structure."20 copying from Christianity.
+Gregory Boyd and Paul Eddy observe, "With the exception of Osiris, all the written accounts of these myths date after the birth of Christianity."21 If anything, mystery religions were copying from and being influenced by Christianity in the first two centuries because they had to compete to gain new converts and survive.
 And when you add all of the positive historical evidence for Jesus we have already discussed, it's easy to see why professional New Testament historians and scholars have abandoned this theory.